dooleydiligent/quickjs-net/README.md

 - This is a work in progress.
 It doesn't actually function, so keep that in mind if you participate

 The goal is to provide basic network (AF_NET) functionality to [quickjs](https://bellard.org/quickjs/quickjs.html) for later exploration of an Express-like module and/or [deno](https://deno.land/) - like functionality
+## TODO
+- Use non-blocking socket communication to allow us to continue single-threaded behavior
+- Get a better understanding of js_std_loop so the application can remain running even when there are no pending jobs

 ## Build
 ```